YojitShinde/HelperApp/README.md

-Hello, There seems to be a glitch with the messaging API.
+Hello, There seems to be some glitch with the messaging API.
 Any contribution to solve the matter is much appreciated.